dex1t/sparrowbot/README.md

 ## Development Note

-Slack requires callback url with https to use the interactive message buttons Use [localtunnel.me](http://localtunnel.me/) (or ngrock) on development. https://github.com/howdyai/botkit/blob/master/docs/readme-slack.md#message-buttons
+Slack requires callback url with https to use the interactive message buttons.
+Use [localtunnel.me](http://localtunnel.me/) (or ngrock) on development.
+https://github.com/howdyai/botkit/blob/master/docs/readme-slack.md#message-buttons